CodepediaOrg/codepediaorg.github.io/_posts/2020-02-20-key-takeaways-when-using-openapi.md

 tags: [openapi, expressjs, swagger, swagger-editor, swagger-ui, rest, api, documentation, nodejs]
 ---

 Recently I've taken the time to update the API documentation for [bookmarks.dev-api](https://github.com/CodepediaOrg/bookmarks.dev-api).
-Since it used the Swagger 2.0 (aka OAS 2), I decided to update to OpenAPI Specification (OAS) 3.
+I used the Swagger 2.0 (aka OAS 2) before and I decided to update to OpenAPI Specification (OAS) 3.
 In this post I will highlight the main points about the process and documenting the API with OAS 3.
 Some points might still apply to the former OAS 2 (fka Swagger) documentation, but they are worth mentioning since I hadn't payed enough attention before and I find them useful.

-> You can find the OAS 3 specification [on Github](https://github.com/CodepediaOrg/bookmarks.dev-api/blob/master/docs/openapi/openapi.yaml) and the result is available at [bookmarks.dev/api/docs/](https://www.bookmarks.dev/api/docs/)
+> You can find the OAS 3 specification  for **bookmarks.dev-api** [on Github](https://github.com/CodepediaOrg/bookmarks.dev-api/blob/master/docs/openapi/openapi.yaml)
+and the result is available at [bookmarks.dev/api/docs/](https://www.bookmarks.dev/api/docs/)

 Here are the key takeaways.